Euchiz/LIQA_multi-threads/doc/Usage.md

 <refgene_file>: A reference file obtained from step 1.
 <max distance>: The maximum length of an alignment error at exon boundary.
 Recommend: 20.
 <weight of F function>: The weight for bias correction in isoform usage estimation.
 Recommend: 1
+<threads>: Number of threads to use.
+Default: 1
 ```

 For example: